c-core-labs/drift-forecasting/README.md

 5. The icebergs are in open water and not in sea ice; the current version of the model does not include sea ice forcing on iceberg drift.

 6. Icebergs are entered into the function one at a time.

+7. Iceberg keel cross-sectional areas are assumed to be rectangular.

 References: